-The scenarios presented above reveal the plight of vulnerable communities that decide to follow the 'correct' way of consulting with their local government, but are frustrated by the inactivity or inadequate action towards their issues.
-The Spring Valley community appreciate the open communication channels and the receptive municipality, but their experiences reflect a consultative process that ends at the listening part.
-To lend credence to the community's view of an attentive-but-inactivity municipality, all the promised resolutions communicated in the various meetings and fora have not been met.
+they decide to follow the 'correct' way of consulting with their local government, but are frustrated by the inactivity or inadequate action towards their issues.
+The Spring Valley community appreciated the open communication channels and the receptive municipality, but their experiences reflect a process of consultation that ends at the stage of listening.
+To lend credence to the community's view of an attentive-but-inactive municipality, all the promised resolutions communicated in the various meetings and fora have not been met.
 This has been the experience of many other communities in Mpumalanga Province and the country as a whole.

-The Spring Valley situation is contrary to the fact that in the majority of cases, local municipalities are accused of not listening to communities and not convening fora for public participation, and thereby straining government-community relations, this case depicts a different situation.
-The Spring Valley scenario presents a different case of a listening government that does not follow up on the issues that they have been listening to, and make empty promises.
-This does not mean that the communities always do their part in promoting their involvement in local governance and addressing of their challenges.
+The Spring Valley situation is unique in the fact that in the majority of cases local municipalities are accused of not listening to communities and of not convening fora for public participation; thereby straining government-community relations.
+As has been shown, this case depicts a different situation.
+However, while the Spring Valley scenario presents a different case, one of a listening government, the end result is still a municipality not following up on the issues and making empty promises.
+To be fair, it must be acknowledged that not all communities do their part in promoting their involvement in local governance or in addressing their challenges.

-6.2.2 The state's quick reaction to smoke or the threat of smoke
+6.2.2 The state's reaction to the threat of smoke